My story

 During the 20th century the publishing range expanded.
 By the time I joined its divisions and imprints included: Pan, Picador, Palgrave, St Martin's, Farrar Straus & Giroux, Henry Holt, Macmillan Education and the popular magazine Scientific American.
 Macmillan's renown in the USA was bolstered by their long-term occupancy of the iconic 1902 skyscraper, the Flatiron Building in New York (see image at the top of this page).

 After leaving office as British Prime Minister in 1963, Harold Macmillan became chairman of the company for many years.
 I used to regularly straighten Harold's enormous portrait in the lobby of the Kings Cross HQ as it seemed to have a cheeky habit of tilting to the left.
-The company remained in family ownership until the 1990s.
+Harold died in 1986, but the the company remained in family ownership until the late 1990s.
 Resisting opportunities to simply maximise sale proceeds, the family sought a buyer who would maintain the traditional values of a 'publishing house'.
 So Macmillan was bought by another family-owned business, Holtzbrinck, a major player in the German book and newspaper market.
-The acquisition was completed in 1999.
-It was a huge corporate leap for the Stuttgart-based Holtzbrinck family, and for the first few years of ownership they did not interfere in the management of Macmillan.

-This hands-off approach started to change when Stefan von Holtzbrinck took over the helm from his older brother in 2006.
+The 'hands-off' approach started to change when Stefan von Holtzbrinck took over the helm from his older brother in 2006.
 To understand the science publishing business, Stefan had spent some time working at Nature which was the biggest profit-generator amongst all the divisions of Macmillan.
 Stefan became a close colleague of Annette Thomas who had started her career as a cell biology editor at Nature, quickly rising to the role of Managing Director.
 Recognising her talent for unsentimental development of the commercial potential of publishing, Stefan promoted Annette to the position of CEO of the whole Macmillan group in 2006.
 Annette is American with a German mother.
 Her fluency in German was undoubtedly an advantage for Stefan in his desire to signal a shift in the culture of the Macmillan Board and bring the London and Stuttgart management teams of Macmillan and Holtzbrinck closer together.

 For me, all of this was very attractive.
 At PolyGram I had loved the European diversity of the executives, and any preconceptions I might have had about old-fashioned British stuffiness at Macmillan was blown away by Annette's energy, directness and her spirit of innovation.
 At my interviews in Stuttgart in the spring of 2008 I was also charmed by the eloquence of Stefan and the other Holtzbrinck executives, and by their love of publishing and their respect for Macmillan's businesses.
 Before I'd even joined the company I was invited to a very classy annual Holtzbrinck get-together weekend in Budapest.
 I dined at a table with the guest speaker, Nobel laureate and Holocaust survivor Elie Wiesel.
 Listening to Stefan's introduction, and to Elie's speech, and observing the interaction between the two of them, it was quite clear to me that the online suggestions about Holtzbrinck's past connection with the Nazi party were no cause for concern.